Javiera Paillán

 Javiera Ignacia Paillán Pineda (born 27 December 2000) is a Chilean footballer who plays as a midfielder for Palestino and the Chile national team.

 Club career

 Born in Toltén, Chile, Paillán is a product of Deportes Temuco.
 She spent ten years with them until 2023, becoming the team captain.

 In 2024, Paillán switched to Palestino.
+In December 2025, she renewed with them.

 International career

 At under-17 level, Paillán was called up to the Chile national team alongside her teammate Ámbar Riquelme in October 2015.
 The next year, she represented them in the South American Championship.

 In 2019, she was a member of Chile at under-20 in the preparations for the 2020 South American Championship.

 At senior level, she received her first call up for the friendly matches against Guatemala in May and June 2024.
 She made her debut in the second match, a 1–6 win.

 Personal life

 Paillán is of Mapuche descent and was honored by the Ministry of Sports of Chile and the National Corporation for Indigenous Development (CONADI) in March 2017.